What is dynamic mobilisation for runners?

 Positions are held for longer to lengthen muscles, more suitable after a run for recovery.

-A targeted warm-up for runners is important in order to mobilise the joints relevant to running and to promote freedom of movement, stability and injury prevention.
+A targeted warm-up for runners is important in order to mobilise the joints needed to run and to promote freedom of movement, stability and injury prevention.
 When running, repeated impact and rotational loads affect the entire musculoskeletal system.
-Dynamic mobilisation ensures that muscles, tendons and ligaments are optimally prepared.
+Dynamic mobilisation ensures that muscles, tendons and ligaments are properly prepared.

 Ankle joints - improve the rolling movement, provide more stability when touching down and reduce the risk of twisting an ankle or Achilles tendon problems.